Daniel Dubois

-Daniel Dubois (born 6 September 1997) is a British professional boxer who has held the WBA (Regular) heavyweight title since June 2022.
-He has previously held multiple regional heavyweight championships, including the British and Commonwealth titles from 2019 to 2020.
+Daniel Dubois (born 6 September 1997) is a British professional boxer.
+He previously held the World Boxing Association (WBA) heavyweight title (Regular version) from 2022 to 2023 and the International Boxing Federation (IBF) heavyweight title from 2024 to 2025.
+At regional level, he has held multiple heavyweight championships, including the British and Commonwealth titles from 2019 to 2020.
 As an amateur, he was a five-time national junior titlist and British champion.
-He is known for his punching power and currently holds a 95% knockout-to-win percentage.
+Dubois is known for his formidable punching power, with 21 of 22 wins by knockout.

 Amateur career

 His father took him to the boxing gym at the age of nine to stay out of trouble in South London.
 He trains at the Peacock Gym in Canning Town, working under Tony and Martin Bowers.
 Dubois had around 75 amateur bouts.
 He won two English schoolboy titles, two junior ABAs plus the CYPs.
 Won the British Seniors.
-He spent a year and a half as part of the GB Elite set-up in Sheffield and boxed for England around a dozen times, competing at the European Youth championships twice and winning gold medals at multi-nations in Tammer (Finland) and Brandenburg (Germany).
-He left the amateurs early with only a handful of senior amateur bouts.
-He was on the Great Britain Olympic team with the plan to compete at the 2020 Tokyo Olympics, however he opted to turn professional instead, signing with boxing promoter Frank Warren of Queensberry Promotions.
+He spent 18 months in the GB Elite system in Sheffield, boxing for England around a dozen times, competing at the European Youth championships twice and winning gold medals at international events in Tammer (Finland) and Brandenburg (Germany).
+He was on the Great Britain Olympic team aiming to compete at the 2020 Tokyo Olympics, however he opted to turn professional instead.
+He signed with boxing promoter Frank Warren.